-The 5.0 percent increase in gross loan volume for the 12 months ended December 31, 2018 is attributable to growth primarily in the Association's local service area (LSA).
-During 2018, the Association experienced solid growth in both long-term and short- and intermediate-term loan volume.
+The 10.3 percent increase in loans for the 12 months ended December 31, 2019 is attributable to growth in both the Association's local service area (LSA) and in participation loans.
+During 2019, the Association experienced solid growth in both long-term and short- and intermediate-term loan volume.

-During 2018, the Association continued to purchase loan participations both within and outside of the System.
-Loan participations provide a means for the Association to spread credit concentration risk and realize non-patronage sourced interest and fee income.
-The Association typically holds no more than \$17,000 in participation loans to a single borrower and these loans are larger than most loans in the remaining portfolio.
+During 2019, the Association continued to purchase loan participations and syndications, both within and outside of the System.
+These loans provide a means for the Association to spread credit concentration.
+The Association typically holds no more than \$17,000 in participation or syndication loans to a single borrower and these loans are larger than most loans in the remaining portfolio.
 Therefore, if one or more of these loans should deteriorate in credit quality, it can materially impact the Association.
+The following table presents the principal balance of purchased and sold loans for the given periods.